momala/Safety_Cyber_Testing/README.md

 Combined Safety and Cybersecurity Testing Methodology for Autonomous Driving Algorithms" in ACM Computer Science in Cars Symposium (CSCS '22), December 8, 2022, Ingolstadt, Germany

 DOI: https://doi.org/10.1145/3568160.3570235.
+You can also find one of the experiment video [HERE](https://youtu.be/8sgfpLxYtFY)
 ## Ros Cyber_security Package:
 This package includes two python scripts, one for publishing the spoof points (staticFP.py) and one for enabling the attack with desired parameters (publish_attack.py).
 Finally, it publish a "/points_fake" PointCloud2 topic which should be concatenated with your target LiDAR sensor.